keithdunnett/sgminer-recipes/HOWTOs/BUILD_A_GPU_MINING_RIG.md

 You'll need to download these directly from AMD - though by the time you're looking at a rig of this sort, you knew that.
 They'll install easily enough over SSH.
 Don't expect them to find anything just yet, of course.
 We'll need a GPU installed first, but before we get back to playing around with the hardware, we may as well try to get the rest of the software we need installed.

+#### 4.5.1.1 AMD GPU driver bugs (Linux)

+The amdgpu-pro Linux driver is released as a beta, so expecting production-quality code might be optimistic, but AMD still has a lot of bugs to squash.

+##### amdgpu-pro v16.50

+AMD's latest driver release contains a new and buggy OpenCL compiler version that makes a mess of compiling the kernel binaries from OpenCL sources, producing oversized binaries that merely throw hardware errors.
+In other respects the new driver carries some bug fixes, but as supplied it won't compile a working OpenCL kernel.
+Besides downgrading back to 16.40 (which AMD doesn't make straight-forward if you don't have a copy lying around), there are a couple of possible workarounds:

+###### Use pre-compiled OpenCL binaries (this may happen by default if upgrading)

+The bug is specific to compiling new kernels, so if you're upgrading a rig that has built a suitable kernel binary under 16.40, it will still be able to use that binary under 16.50.
+This may be adequate for established rigs that are not likely to change function, but will lead to undefined behaviours if any change of settings is made that requires a kernel compile.

+###### Forcibly overwrite the OpenCL library with an older, working version

+Alternatively you can persuade the 16.50 amdgpu-pro driver to work with the OpenCL ICD from version 16.40 by first installing version 16.50, then going to the install directory for 16.40 and running `dpkg -i opencl-amdgpu-pro-icd_16.40-348864*`, which will overwrite just the OpenCL ICD (responsible for the offending compiler) and permit the 16.50 core driver to function with the older OpenCL.

+##### amdgpu-pro v16.40
+##### amdgpu-pro v16.30

 ### 4.5.2 Install sgminer and any dependencies

 This being a fresh install of Ubuntu 16.04.1, we'll uncover any dependencies that need to be installed.
 Note that installing amdgpu-pro pulled in some of the compiler components that we need.
 Here's a run-through of the initial install of sgminer: